1: Introduction

 There are two ways to tell React to run side-effects after it renders:

-: If you need to mutate the DOM and/or do need to perform measurements.
-Also, if you’re updating a value (like a ref) and you want to make sure it’s up-to-date before any other code runs, then useuseLayoutEffect
+useEffect: If you don’t need to interact with the DOM at all or your DOM changes are unobservable.useLayoutEffect: If you need to mutate the DOM and/or do need to perform measurements.
+Also, if you’re updating a value (like a ref) and you want to make sure it’s up-to-date before any other code runs, then useuseLayoutEffect.- React 18 has smoothed out the differences in the UX between

 Note: React updates the DOM and then browser paints the screen.
 After this